 It is revealed that it is difficult for new brands and new products to have historical data on e-commerce platforms so that they can obtain “historical weight” in the background algorithm by sales volume and user feedback.
 The live stream can improve their search rankings for these new products and increased the chances of being seen.

 Therefore, the merchants will take the operation with live-streaming KOLs as another form of advertising, and attribute the corresponding expenses to anchors and consumers with a discount.
-This is thus not just “win-win” situation, but “win-win-win” mode.
+This is thus not just a “win-win” situation, but a “win-win-win” mode.

 Chinese giant e-commerce market